 We already know that an electric current has the ability to produce a magnetic field in a plane perpendicular to the direction of current flow.
 The electromagnet uses this principle.
 An electromagnet can be defined as a magnet which functions on electricity.
 Unlike a permanent magnet, the strength of an electromagnet can be changed by changing the amount of electric current that flows through it.
 If the current flow is cut, the property of magnetism ceases to exist.

-But this is also an advantage of the electromagnet over a permanent magnet because controlling the electric current also controls the magnetic field, in this case, i.e., the strength of electric field controls the strength of magnetic field also.
+But this is also an advantage of the electromagnet over a permanent magnet because controlling the electric current also controls the magnetic field, in this case, i.e., the strength of the electric field controls the strength of the magnetic field also.
 In fact, the poles of an electromagnet can even be reversed by reversing the flow of electricity.

 Electromagnets are made out of a coil of wire (wire curled in series).
 This is more effective in producing a magnetic field than just a wire running straight.
 This effect can be strengthened by winding a wire tightly around a powerful core made of magnetic material, such as iron.
 The picture above shows a coil wound around an iron nail.
 On its own, the iron nail is not magnetic.